doctea/midihelpers/README.md

+# midihelpers library

-Helpers for MIDI stuff (handling MIDI clock and note-naming), common to my usb_midi_clocker and Microlidian projects.  menu widgets for mymenu library for showing bpm position and adjusting clock source.
+Helpers for some MIDI stuff common to my usb_midi_clocker and Microlidian projects.

+- Handle MIDI clock and timing
+- Functions to find the name for a note
+- [https://github.com/doctea/mymenu](mymenu) widgets for displaying/adjusting BPM, showing track position, and selecting clock source between Internal/External/None.
+- Defines for GM drum note numbers

+## todo

+- a class to make it simple to track which notes are held by an input or output